AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top"><a href="#float">Float</a>!</td>
 <td>

-The bearing angle from the place to the point
+The bearing angle from the place to the position

 </td>
 </tr>